AminZibayi/EA_Template/README.md

 ### Position Management Functions

-- `int CountPositions()` - Counts open positions for current symbol with specified magic number
+- `int CountPositions(string symbol = NULL)` - Counts open positions for the specified symbol (or current if NULL) with the EA's magic number.
-- `bool OpenBuy()` - Opens a buy position with calculated SL/TP based on risk settings
+- `bool OpenBuy(string symbol = NULL)` - Opens a buy position on the specified symbol (or current if NULL) with calculated SL/TP based on risk settings.
-- `bool OpenSell()` - Opens a sell position with calculated SL/TP based on risk settings
+- `bool OpenSell(string symbol = NULL)` - Opens a sell position on the specified symbol (or current if NULL) with calculated SL/TP based on risk settings.
-- `void CloseAllBuy()` - Closes all buy positions for current symbol
+- `void CloseAllBuy(string symbol = NULL)` - Closes all buy positions for the specified symbol (or current if NULL).
-- `void CloseAllSell()` - Closes all sell positions for current symbol
+- `void CloseAllSell(string symbol = NULL)` - Closes all sell positions for the specified symbol (or current if NULL).
-- `void CloseAllPositions()` - Closes all positions opened by this EA
+- `void CloseAllPositions(string symbol = NULL)` - Closes all positions opened by this EA for the specified symbol (or all symbols if NULL).
-- `bool PartialClose(ulong ticket, double percentage)` - Partially closes a position with specified ticket
+- `bool PartialClose(ulong ticket, double percentage)` - Partially closes a position with the specified ticket.
-- `void PartialCloseAll()` - Partially closes all positions based on ATR conditions
+- `void PartialCloseAll(string symbol = NULL)` - Partially closes all eligible positions for the specified symbol (or current if NULL) based on ATR conditions.
-- `void MoveToBreakeven()` - Moves stop-loss to breakeven when position reaches profit target using either fixed pips or ATR-based calculations
+- `void MoveToBreakeven(string symbol = NULL)` - Moves stop-loss to breakeven for eligible positions on the specified symbol (or current if NULL) when profit target is reached.
+- `int CountTotalPositions()` - Counts total open positions across all symbols managed by the EA.

 ### Trade Configuration